 Straying from the material benefits, studies have also shown that volunteering leads to greater life satisfaction, lower rates of depression and better mental and physical health, according to the Corporation for National & Community Service [source: CityTownInfo].

-For more on volunteering at a parks and recreation department near you, see the links on the next page.
+For more on volunteering at a parks and recreation department near you, see the links below.